duparq/hwa/README.md

     }

-You'll find several other example projects in the `vendor/architecture/examples/` directories (e.g. `atmel/avr/examples/`).
+Several other example projects are provided in the `vendor/architecture/examples/` directories (e.g. `atmel/avr/examples/`).

 Each `examples/` directory contains a `README.md` file that explains how to